The Aurora Humanitarian Initiative

 About the Aurora Prize for Awakening Humanity

-The Aurora Prize for Awakening Humanity is a global humanitarian award.
-Its mission is to recognize and support those who risk their own lives, health or freedom to save the lives, health or freedom of others suffering as a result of violent conflict, atrocity crimes or other major human rights violations.
+The US $1,000,000 Aurora Prize for Awakening Humanity is a global humanitarian award.
+Its mission is to recognize and support those who risk their own lives to save the lives of others suffering due to violent conflict or atrocity crimes.
 The Aurora Prize Laureate is selected based on the nominee’s demonstration of courage, commitment and impact.

-On behalf of the survivors of the Armenian Genocide and in gratitude to their saviors, an Aurora Prize Laureate is honored with a US $1,000,000 award, which gives the Laureate a unique opportunity to continue the cycle of giving and to support the organizations that help people in need.
+On behalf of the survivors of the Armenian Genocide and in gratitude to their saviors, the Aurora Prize Laureate is honored with a $300,000 monetary award to support their vital work and a unique opportunity to continue the cycle of giving by allocating $600,000 to grassroots humanitarians and Laureate-designated humanitarian organizations that give a second chance to people in need.
+Additionally, the two Aurora Humanitarians (Finalists) receive a one-time payment of $50,000 each ($100,000 in total).

-The Aurora Prize Selection Committee is comprised of Nobel Laureate Leymah Gbowee; former President of Ireland Mary Robinson; President of Carnegie Corporation of New York Dame Louise Richardson; former President of Mexico Ernesto Zedillo; journalist and Pulitzer Prize winner Dele Olojede, founder of Tent Partnership for Refugees, founder and CEO of Chobani Hamdi Ulukaya, former CEO of Unilever and Co-founder and Co-Chair of IMAGINE Paul Polman and human rights activist and Co-founder of The Sentry John Prendergast.
+The Aurora Prize Selection Committee is comprised of Nobel Laureate Leymah Gbowee; former President of Ireland Mary Robinson; President of Carnegie Corporation of New York Dame Louise Richardson; former President of Mexico Ernesto Zedillo; journalist and Pulitzer Prize winner Dele Olojede; business leader, climate and equalities campaigner and former CEO of Unilever Paul Polman; human rights activist and Co-founder of The Sentry John Prendergast; Founder of Tent Partnership for Refugees and Founder and CEO of Chobani Hamdi Ulukaya; and Vice Chair of Clinton Foundation and Vice Chair of Clinton Health Access Initiative Chelsea Clinton.
 The Committee is chaired by the Co-Director of the Institute of Global Health Innovation at Imperial College London Lord Ara Darzi.
 Academy Award-winning actor and humanitarian George Clooney is the Committee’s Honorary Co-Chair.

 We honor the memory of Elie Wiesel (1928-2016), inaugural Selection Committee Co-Chair, President of the Elie Wiesel Foundation for Humanity, Nobel Laureate; Vartan Gregorian (1934-2021), Aurora Co-Founder and member of the Selection Committee; and Benjamin Ferencz (1920-2023), world famous peace and human rights activist, Selection Committee Honorary Co-Chair.